In this guide I explain how to disassemble an HP Pavilion dv7 notebook.

 Don’t forget to remove two screws hidden in the CD/DVD drive bay.

-Start separating the speaker cover from the notebook base.
+Start separating the speaker cover from the top cover.

 You can use a guitar pick as a case cracker.
 Insert the guitar pick between the speaker cover and case and slowly move along the side.